Thomas FitzGerald, 10th Earl of Kildare: Life

 Thomas Fitzgerald was born in London in 1513, the son of Gerald FitzGerald, 9th Earl of Kildare, and his first wife Elizabeth Zouche, who was a distant cousin of Henry VII.
 After the death of his mother, he was raised by the wife of his father's steward, Janet Eustace.
 Little else is known of his early years.
 What is known is that Thomas spent a number of years in the English court and married the youngest daughter of Sir Adrian Fortescue, named Frances.
 It's unclear whether this marriage took place before or after his father's return to Ireland in August 1530.

 In February 1534, his father was summoned to London and appointed the 21-year-old Thomas (by then Lord Offaly) deputy governor of Ireland in his absence.
 In June 1534, Thomas heard rumours that his father had been executed in the Tower of London and that the English government intended the same fate for himself and his uncles.

 Kildare rebellion (1534–1535)

-Dress of gallowglasses, c.
-1521.
-Many fought on Fitzgerald's side.